michaeljs1990/docs/networking/ciscocatalyst3560G.md

 ## Why doesn't my SFP work?

 This is for a number of reasons.
 Maybe you didn't read the full spec for the hardware you bought.
 Maybe the cable is bad.
-Whatever the reason this might help you figure it out.
+Whatever the reason is this might help you figure it out.

 First take a look at